 - 2009 -- Senate Bill No. 437 -- Prohibit the issuance of a fish pond license for a body of water supplied by an exempt appropriation of ground water. - 2007 -- House Bill No. 104 -- Would have kept the 35 gpm and 10 acre-feet a year exemption for stock water on parcels of land 40 acres or larger.
 For domestic or commercial use, the flow rate remained the same but the volume could not exceed 1 acre-foot a year.
-Lawn and garden uses associated with a domestic or a commercial use could not exceed one-quarter acre of land.
+Lawn and garden uses associated with a domestic or a commercial use could not exceed one-quarter acre of land. - 2007 -- House Bill No. 138 -- Remove exemption for domestic use in closed basins. - 2005 -- House Bill No. 403 -- Require a water use permit for subdivisions.
+Retain current exemption for 35 gpm wells of less than 10-acre feet but require a permit for a combined appropriation, defined as any ground water development consisting of two or more wells or developed springs, regardless of whether their diversion works are physically connected, that are developed in connection with a major or minor subdivision.

-71 Enforcement of Senior Rights in Relation to Ground Water Rights, Greg Petesch.
+The second of Senior Rights in Relation to Ground Water Rights, Greg Petesch.
 2007 http://leg.mt.gov/content/Committees/Interim/2007_2008/water_policy/staffmemos/watenforcement.pdf